Envisioning flexible browse and booking for 200M+ Delta Air Lines flyers

 DECISION #2

-Leveraging my mapping of user intent from the research & scoping phase, I defined how atomic elements populate the page depending on the intent.
+Framework for displaying search results — I defined how atomic elements populate the page depending on the intent.
 This approach allows the algorithm to respond to specific needs presented by different and diverse types of users.

 DECISION #3